Ahmed-AG/k8s-quick-start-tutorial/task4.md

       labels:
         app: frontend-mongo-express
 ```
 Then, we will set a container image that is preconfigured with MongoExpress: `mongo-express`.
 We will also set the default port.
-And we will configure `ME_CONFIG_MONGODB_ADMINUSERNAME` and `ME_CONFIG_MONGODB_ADMINPASSWORD` envineroment variables
+And we will configure `ME_CONFIG_MONGODB_ADMINUSERNAME` and `ME_CONFIG_MONGODB_ADMINPASSWORD` environment variables
 ```
     spec:
       containers: